GAWMiners/nodebb-plugin-downvote-post/README.md

 # nodebb-plugin-downvote-post

-Plugin to send a POST request whenever a post is downvote.
+Plugin to send a POST request whenever a post is downvoted.

 ### Install